 \section{Introduction}

 In every discussion of geometrical optics, the so-called Fermat's principle hardly misses its part.
-Many textbooks on either elementary physics or optics discuss the application of the Fermat's principle to derive the laws of reflection and refraction~\cite{physicsbooks}, but only few of them discuss the application of the principle on the curved mirrors and lenses.
+Many textbooks on either elementary physics or optics discuss the application of Fermat's principle to derive the laws of reflection and refraction~\cite{physicsbooks}, but only few of them discuss the application of the principle on curved mirrors and lenses.
 To the best of our knowledge, the first discussion of the application of Fermat's principle on curved mirrors and lenses, particularly those of the spherical shapes, was given by Lemons with his proposal of the time delay function~\cite{Lemons94}.
-The more general treatment on the time delay function was given by Lakshminarayanan et. al.~\cite{Lakshmi01}, and a non-technical discussion of curved mirrors and the Fermat's principle was presented by Erb~\cite{Erb95}.
+A more general treatment of the time delay function was given by Lakshminarayanan et. al.~\cite{Lakshmi01}, and a non-technical discussion of curved mirrors and Fermat's principle was presented by Erb~\cite{Erb95}.

-On the other hand, the discussion on the relativistic plane mirrors was recently brought by Gjurchinovski, both using Huygens construction~\cite{Gjurchinovski04} and Fermat's principle~\cite{Gjurchinovski04-2}.
-The same discussion had been presented for the first time more than 100 years ago by Einstein through his famous work on the special theory of relativity~\cite{Einstein05}.
-However, to the best of our knowledge, no similar discussion on the relativistic curved mirrors has been found yet.
+On the other hand, discussion of the relativistic plane mirrors was recently brought up by Gjurchinovski, both using Huygens construction~\cite{Gjurchinovski04} and Fermat's principle~\cite{Gjurchinovski04-2}.
+The same discussion was presented for the first time more than 100 years ago by Einstein through his famous work on the special theory of relativity~\cite{Einstein05}.
+However, to the best of our knowledge, no similar discussion on relativistic curved mirrors exists.

-The purpose of this work is to give an analysis on the relativistic curved mirrors and compare the results to the static ones.
-Although the common shapes of mirrors used in practical applications are the spherical and parabolic shapes, we shall consider the shapes of curved mirrors generated by the rotation of the two dimensional conic sections about their symmetry axes, inspired by Watson~\cite{Watson99}.
-The calculations are performed straightforwardly without the introduction of time delay function, since it may provide clearer interpretations on the results.
+The purpose of this work is to give an analysis of relativistic curved mirrors and compare the results to static case.
+Although spherical and parabolic shapes of mirrors are commonly used in practical applications, we shall consider the shapes of curved mirrors generated by the rotation of the two dimensional conic sections about their symmetry axes, inspired by Watson~\cite{Watson99}.
+The straightforward calculations are performed (without the introduction of a time delay function) to provide clearer interpretations on the results.
 The results obtained in this work might be used to make relativistic corrections to the images of light emitting astronomical objects moving at very high speeds, which are formed by some optical apparati, especially those that use curved mirrors, such as reflector telescopes.